 Ex Cathedra has made a significant number of highly regarded recordings for ASV, Hyperion, NMC, Orchid Classics, SOMM, Signum, and on its own label.
-A French Baroque Diva won a Gramophone Award in 2015, our Brazilian Adventures CD was released in November 2015 to critical acclaim, and our recording of Alec Roth’s A Time to Dance amongst recent releases.
+A French Baroque Diva won a Gramophone Award in 2015, with Brazilian Adventures and our recording of Alec Roth’s A Time to Dance amongst recent releases.
 A CD of choral music by Roxanna Panufnik “Celestial Bird”, featuring two Ex Cathedra commissions is forthcoming in 2018.

 Our extensive programme of award-winning schools and community projects is delivered by a team of expert vocal tutors, who are all members of Ex Cathedra.
-Singing Playgrounds now reaches well over 500 primary schools across the UK and also in Belgium, China, New Zealand, Singapore and Thailand, and the project has won the ‘Best Musical Initiative’ Award at the Music Teacher Magazine Awards.
-Singing Medicine for chronically-ill children continues at Birmingham Children’s Hospital and Birmingham Heartlands Hospital, and Singing Pathways works with adult stroke patients at Solihull Hospital
+Singing Playgrounds has reached over 700 primary schools across the UK and also schools in Belgium, China, New Zealand, Singapore and Thailand, and the project has won the ‘Best Musical Initiative’ Award at the Music Teacher Magazine Awards.
+Singing Medicine reaches children on 18 wards every week at Birmingham Children’s Hospital, and Singing Pathways provides a weekly group session with adult stroke and dementia patients at Solihull Hospital.

-Nurturing talent is at the heart of our work, and our Academy of Vocal Music has been developed into four regularly rehearsing groups: Children’s Choir for school years 1-3, Junior Academy for years 4-8, Girls Academy for years 9-13 and Boys Academy for years 8-13.
+Nurturing talent is at the heart of our work, and our Academy of Vocal Music provides a choral training pathway for children and young people ages 4-18.
 We welcome enquiries.
-Over the years many Academy singers have progressed to sing in Ex Cathedra itself, and some have pursued very successful careers as professional soloists.
 The Academy choirs regularly perform alongside Ex Cathedra in our concert series and appear in their own right, providing the offstage chorus for Birmingham Royal Ballet’s performances of the Nutcracker and the choir for the annual Swedish Santa Lucia service at Birmingham Cathedral.